 Then, plant around three seeds in each space where you want a cucumber plant to grow.

-When the plants have around four leaves each or are around six inches tall, weed out the weaker two plants, keeping the strongest.
+When they have around four leaves each or are around six inches tall, weed out the weaker two, keeping the strongest.

 Growing and Caring for Cucumbers

 Once you’ve found a good spot and know that it’s the best time for planting, you need to know how to grow and care for them.
 This way, you’ll have good quality varieties for snacks, salads, or to make juice and smoothies.
 It’s likely you’ll have some to give away to neighbors.

 The best way to grow them depends on the variety you choose.

 If you have the time and inclination, it’s generally thought that the best way to grow vine cucumbers is on a trellis.
 Not only will building a trellis save you a lot of space, but it’ll also offer the fruit better protection from ground pests.

 You can build a cucumber trellis by creating a rectangular wooden frame and covering it with chicken wire.
 Staple the chicken wire in place, or you can use U-shaped nails.

 Next, construct an A-shaped frame out of bamboo to support the cucumber trellis.